Open-Xchange-Frontend/define.async/README.md

 define.async
 ============

-AMD-compatible define that waits for module initialization
+AMD-compatible define that waits for module initialization.

-### Dependencies
+### Benefit
-Just needs jQuery's $.Deferred().
-Never tried other implementations yet.
+If a module needs initial data to work properly, the interface usually becomes asynchronous in order to fetch data first.
+Alternatively, the module must be initialized first which moves complexity outside of the module.
+By using define.async() you don't need to worry about the inner workings of a module plus the interface stays synchronous and, therefore, is easier to use, test, and document.

 ### Usage